DIY Installation Instructions

 Posting transactions:

-Post a purchase invoice from Acme Ltd for £450 + VAT, dated today, for office supplies Record a payment received from Johnson & Co for £2,340 against invoice INV-0042
+Post a purchase invoice from Acme Ltd for £450 + VAT, dated today, for office supplies Record a payment received from Johnson & Co for £2,340 against invoice INV-0042 Post a bank transfer of £5,000 from current account to savings account

 Bank reconciliation: